opnfv/functest-xtesting/doc/xtesting/xtesting.md

 - Functest has to verify Kubernetes deployment but [its former framework](http://testresults.opnfv.org/functest/framework/) was linked to OpenStack (e.g. credentials sourcing, rally verifiers, etc.)
-- hosting both OpenStack and Kubernetes in the same python package would increase dependencies and then complexify
+- hosting both OpenStack and Kubernetes in the same Python package would increase dependencies and then complexify
 [container slicing](http://testresults.opnfv.org/functest/dockerslicing/)